noaione/shosetsu-extensions/README.md

 <!-- REPO-BRANCH-INFO -->

 > [!NOTE]
-> The following is an auto generated branch from dev branch, if you like to get the latest (and maybe more version) please use dev branch.
+> The following is an auto generated branch from dev branch, if you like to get the latest (and maybe more broken) version please use dev branch.

 ## Adding to Shosetsu
 To add this repository to Shosetsu, follow this instructions: